LeoSerena/MasterMLProject2/README.md

 $ python run merge
 ```
 This will take the two created predctions and merge them, creating the *result.csv* file

+#### Disclaimer
+As GPU computation and Adam optimization are hard to seed, we could't deterministically produce our predictions.
+If nevertheless someone wants the weights of the models that gave the predictions and predict himself, please send an email to Nicolas Brandt.
+A file producing the resluts from the weights is also available on demand.

 Ressources
 ----------